mariad765/School_Management_Soft/School_Management_Soft/README.md

 - **.NET Framework 5.0 (Optional as you can do the setup in VS)s**: The system is built using .NET, so you need to have .NET Framework 5.0 or later installed.
 You can download it from [here](https://dotnet.microsoft.com/download).
 - **SQL Server**: The system relies on a SQL Server database to store and manage school data.
 You can install SQL Server locally or connect to a remote SQL Server instance.
 - **SQL Database**: You will also need your own database with the specified constraints.
+[See database schema](https://github.com/mariad765/School_Management_Soft/blob/master/SqlQuery_1.sql).
 - **Visual Studio**: While not mandatory, having Visual Studio installed can make development and testing more convenient.
 You can download Visual Studio from [here](https://visualstudio.microsoft.com/).
 - **iTextSharp**: This library is used for PDF generation within the system.
 You can find more information and download it [here](https://www.nuget.org/packages/iTextSharp/).

 ### Installation

-Step-by-step instructions on how to install and configure your project.
-Include any necessary code examples.

 1. Clone the repository to your local machine: